Dev-Awuor/ml-journey/README.md

 ﻿# My Data and ML Learning Journey

-Nairobi energy.
 A living log of wins, losses, and new skills in Data and Machine Learning.

 ## Why this repo
 - Daily entries for accountability.